Assistance programs in Bucks County PA.

 Patient Assistance/Prescription Plans is offered by Pharmaceutical Manufacturers Association of America.
-Call them at 1.800.762.4636.
 This group offers a free copy of patient prescription assistance directory.
 Physician may be required to call.
 The directories give information on free medications.

 HealthLink Medical Center - Provides primary medical and dental care to low income individuals and families without health insurance.
 Southampton Pennsylvania.
-215-364-4247
+Call 215-364-4247

 PACE/PACENET - This Pennsylvania state government program, which can be reached at 1.800.225.7233/1.800.225.7223.
 The government benefit, provides free prescription drug and patient assistance to individuals who are aged 65 and older.

 Phoenixville Area Dental Network - Contact information is 1.877.765.0477.
 This group provides free dental care to uninsured children who reside in the service area of Phoenixville Hospital.
 There are income criteria in order to apply.